shidarin/cdl_convert/docs/api/write.md

 Write Rhythm & Hues CDL format.

 This writes a very sparse cdl format that is based on a very early spec of the cdl implementation.
 It lacks all metadata.
-Unless you work at Rhythm & Hues, you probably don't want to write a cdl that uses this format.
+Unless you work at Rhythm & Hues, a
+VFX company which hasn't existed for years now, you probably don't want to write a cdl that uses this format.

 ```{eval-rst}
 .. autofunction:: cdl_convert.write.write_rnh_cdl